-We have over 20 years of research and development experience in server subsystems and accessories design and in recent years, have devoted additional resources to the design of server systems.
-Our engineering staff is responsible for the design, development, quality, documentation and release of our products.
-We continuously seek ways to optimize and improve the performance of our existing product portfolio and introduce new products to address market opportunities.
+Our products incorporate over 21 years of research and development experience.
 We perform the majority of our research and development efforts in-house, increasing the communication and collaboration between design teams to streamline the development process and reducing time-to-market.
-We are determined to continue to reduce our design and manufacturing costs and improve the performance, cost effectiveness and thermal and space efficiency of our solutions.
+We continue to invest in reducing our design and manufacturing costs and improving the performance, cost effectiveness and thermal and space efficiency of our solutions.

 Over the years, our research and development team has focused on the development of new and enhanced products that can support emerging protocols while continuing to accommodate legacy technologies.
 Much of our research and development activity is focused on the new product cycles of leading chipset vendors.
-We work closely with Intel, AMD and Nvidia, among others, to develop products that are compatible with the latest generation of industry standard technologies under development.
+We work closely with Intel, AMD and NVIDIA among others, to develop products that are compatible with the latest generation of industry standard technologies under development.
 Our collaborative approach with the chipset vendors allows us to coordinate the design of our new products with their product release schedules, thereby enhancing our ability to rapidly introduce new products incorporating the latest technology.
 We work closely with their development teams to optimize chip performance and reduce system level issues.
 Similarly, we work very closely with our customers to identify their needs and develop our new product plans accordingly.